peardeck/code-challenge-teacher-roster/README.md

 # Rules

-At Pear Deck our Development team values the ability to: think through a project methodically, solve problems creatively, balance simplicity with innovation, write clear code that is easy to read and understand, follow sustainable standards and accepted best practices, make well reasoned decisions, and learn and grown through your work.
+At GoGuardian our Pear Deck Development team values the ability to: think through a project methodically, solve problems creatively, balance simplicity with innovation, write clear code that is easy to read and understand, follow sustainable standards and accepted best practices, make well reasoned decisions, and learn and grown through your work.

 We've developed this code challenge to allow you, as a candidate, to showcase these abilities through executing a standard piece of work that touches on all the core competencies of a Full Stack Engineer.